ChBhargavKrishna/Online-Booking-System/README.md

  - User Should Register first and Login with email and password credentials and have user profile that can be edited.
  - Booking implementations for Bus, Flight and Car Based on his Requirement.
  - User can search for Bus and Flight seats Not allowed past dates in travel date only Acceptable present or future dates.
  - User can add Card Details for better experience.
-Each user can ad one card that is saved in database and it is saved card by this card payment can be done.
+Each user can add one card that is saved in database and it is saved card by this card payment can be done.
- - Payment Operation for booked seat (either Bus or Flight) or booked Car.Not a real Payment gateway just to save in database.
+ - Payment Operation for booked seat (either Bus or Flight) or booked Car.Not a real payment gateway; just saves data in the database.
  - User can cancel his booking before the travel or depart date.
 Also for Booked cars can cancel for partial cancellation and Amount updated or Full cancellation also available.
  - User can change his/her password and View Booking History of his/her booking for Bus, Flight and Car.
  - Best Services also mentioned and taking feedbacks and 24/7 contact support also available by the help page.